Avoid the situation

 You could rent your house to a handyman

 I’ll be honest, I am hesitant to suggest this as in my experience it rarely goes well. that said, a lot of people like the idea of keeping an “on-site” maintenance person as a tenant so there aren’t issues.
-Personally, I say it’s best not to blur the tenant/landlord line like that but it is an option.
+Personally, I say it’s best not to blur the tenant/landlord line like that but it is an option, just make sure that the tenant you pick is someone you trust fully.

 You could sell the house